-The Messaging Report displays a series of metrics regarding your broadcasts’ delivery and activity.
+The Broadcast Report displays a series of metrics regarding your broadcasts’ delivery and activity.
 You will find information on failed emails, open rates, unsubscribes, and more.

-To access the Messaging Report, go to Messaging > Messaging Report.
+To access the Broadcast Report, go to Reports, click on Broadcast, then click the Broadcast Report tab.
 You will come to a report index that shows:

 - Message Names

 - Date Sent

 This Over Time graph, which provides a sense of trends over time, displays the average Opened, Response, and Unsubscribe Rates based on the filters selected here.
 If you hover over the graph, it will show individual broadcast data as you mouse over the days/weeks/years.
 Each point is an individual broadcast.

 Click on the info icon to the right of any entry to see a detailed report of the metrics for that particular broadcast.

 To pull an aggregated report of metrics across multiple broadcasts and see trends, click the "download CSV" button at the top-right corner.